DmitryEfimenko/ngspot/README.md

 ```
 nx g @nrwl/angular:library [optional-scope/]my-lib --publishable --importPath="@ngspot/my-lib" --changeDetection="OnPush" --prefix="ngs" --standalone --style="scss"
 ```

+After the lib is generated:

+- if publishable lib was created, update `project.json` file and add `targets`: `publish` and `version`.
+See `project.json` file from the existing libs as example.
+- add `CHANGELOG.md` file

 > You can also use any of the plugins above to generate libraries as well.